On the $p$-adic Skolem Problem: Decidability of the p -adic Skolem Problem

 \subsection{Simultaneous Zeros of Coprime Exponential Polynomials}

-We will now introduce our main technical lemma.
-We prove that every common zero of two coprime exponential polynomials over $\Z_p$ is rational.
+In this section we prove our main technical result.
+We prove that every common $p$-adic zero of two coprime exponential polynomials is rational, under appropriate conditions, assuming the $p$-adic Schanuel Conjecture.
 It is interesting to compare this result with \cite[Proposition 3.4]{Chonev_zeros_2023}, which shows that two coprime exponential polynomials over $\mathbb C$ in which all numerical constants are algebraic have no common zeros whatsoever, assuming Schanuel's Conjecture over $\mathbb C$.

 Let $\K$ be a number field with ring of integers $\O$, and $\p \subseteq \O$ be a prime ideal lying above prime $p \in \N$.
 Choose $\lambda_1,\dots,\lambda_s \in \O$ multiplicatively independent such that the $\p$-adic logarithms $\log \lambda_1, \dots, \log \lambda_s$ are defined.
 Note then that $\log \lambda_1, \dots, \log \lambda_s$ are linearly independent over $\Q$.
-Let $P \in \K[x,y_1,\dots,y_s,z_1,\dots,z_s]$ be a polynomial.
+Let $P \in \K[x,y_1,\dots,y_s,z_1,\dots,z_s] = \K[x,\bm y, \bm z]$ be a polynomial.
 Define its associated exponential polynomial by